MBSilvaR/project1/README.md

 - If a dot with the same color as the dots in the color guide is clicked, the timer goes down to 0 and the game ends.
 - If the timer gets to zero before the user finds and clicks on the "different" dot, the game ends.

+**User Stories:

+"As an user, I want a fun and dynamic game with simple rules that will provide inane entretainment"

+"As an user, I want a game with clean graphics that won't overwhelm my eyes with nonsense"

+**MVP:
+d.o.t.s. provide a visual challenge with increasing levels of difficulty.